How to Remove Files from Dropbox Without Deleting Them from PC

 If you want to delete files from Dropbox but not computer, try Selective Sync

-- Dropbox not only allows you to store your files on the cloud, but certain degrees of file management is also possible.
+- Dropbox not only allows you to store your files on the cloud, but certain degrees of file management are also possible.

 - This guide will show you how to remove files from Dropbox without deleting them.

-1. Delete from Dropbox.com but not local Dropbox folder
+1. Delete from Dropbox.com but not the local Dropbox folder

-If you want to delete a folder from the Dropbox account online but want the file to remain on your local Dropbox folder, Dropbox does not have an option to make it happen.
+If you want to delete a folder from the Dropbox account online but want the file to remain in your local Dropbox folder, Dropbox does not have the option to make it happen.

 Make sure to move the folder/file first from the local Dropbox folder and then delete the files from the account.
 If not, Dropbox will sync and remove the file from your local folder.

-2. Delete files from your hard drive but keep them in Dropbox account
+2. Delete files from your hard drive but keep them in your Dropbox account

 - Right-click on the Dropbox icon in the taskbar.